Bachelor of Science (with Honours) - BSc (Hons)

 Psychology is a popular subject because it has relevance to so many areas of everyday life.
 It is of interest to anyone who wants to understand what causes certain elements of human behaviour and how knowledge of that behaviour can be applied.
 As a psychology student here at Solent you will explore how people act and interact, both as individuals and in groups, while analysing the thoughts and feelings that underlie specific behaviours.

 As you learn, you’ll benefit from access to Solent’s dedicated psychophysiological recording equipment, eye-tracking facilities and psychology labs.
-The teaching team, made up of academics with extensive industry and research experience, will guide you as apply your newly founded research skills to a range of experiments and projects.
+The teaching team, made up of academics with extensive industry and research experience, will guide you as you apply your newly founded research skills to a range of experiments and projects.
 This hands-on training eventually leads to a final applied psychology project, acting as the perfect springboard into graduate employment or further study.

 What does this course lead to?
 Psychology graduates are well placed for a range of essential roles in mental health support, therapy, counselling, social work, research and criminal justice.
 Graduates would also be able to continue their studies, moving onto higher level degrees or working towards chartered psychologist status.